rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 to restrict the `host` to a limited list.

-Note that an internal cache is keyed on `user` so only use that for configuration, don't use `pass`.
-This also means that if a user's password is changed the cache will need to expire (which takes 5 mins) before it takes effect.
+Note that an internal cache is keyed on `user` so only use that for configuration, don't use `pass` or `public_key`.
+This also means that if a user's password or public-key is changed the cache will need to expire (which takes 5 mins) before it takes effect.

 This can be used to build general purpose proxies to any kind of